MEDrefer/medrefer-api/README.md

 ----------
 ### HTTP Basic Authentication

-While HTTP Basic Authentication is the oldest and simplest method to get started there are a couple of things you need to remember.
+While HTTP Basic Authentication is the oldest and simplest method to get started, there are a couple of things you need to remember.

-The username and password (or the user auth token - see below) be passed with every request, when doing so make sure you are using HTTPS since the credentials are sent as plain text.
+The user name (their email address) and password must be passed with every request.
+When doing so make sure you are using HTTPS since the credentials are sent as plain text.

 Example request:
 ```shell